 - Step 7:After setting the configuration options, click on Test SQL to see how the data is coming through from your Snowflake instance.
 If there are errors, they will appear below the Test SQL button.

 - Step 8: If there are no errors, click on Finish.
-You can see a notification, which indicates that you have successfully established a Snowflake source.
+You can see a notification indicating that you have successfully established a Snowflake source.
 You will be then directed to the Sources listing page, where you will see the newly created Snowflake source.

 Hevo Data is an Official Snowflake Partner.
-It is a No-Code Data Pipeline that offers a faster way to move data from 100+ Data Sources including 40+ Free Sources, into your Data Warehouse such as Snowflake.
+It is a No-Code Data Pipeline that offers a faster way to move data from 150+ Data Sources into your Data Warehouse, such as Snowflake.
 Hevo is fully automated and hence does not require you to code.VISIT OUR WEBSITE TO EXPLORE HEVO

 Want to take Hevo for a spin?